Hui (singer): 2024–present: Solo debut and Departure from Cube Entertainment

 In January 2024, Hui made his solo debut with the mini-album Whu Is Me: Complex.
 The project contains four tracks, including the lead single "Hmm Bop".
 He produced the single "Jackpot" by Vanner that same month.
 In June, he produced the "Rainy Days (2024 Remake ver.)" for Cube labelmates Nowadays.
 In August, he released the single "Easy Dance" featuring Kwon Eun-bi.
 The duo drew attention due for their performance of the song at the Waterbomb festival in Sokcho.
 He released the digital single "Nameless" featuring Jang Hye-jin in October.
 Hui appeared as a "special director" for the JTBC survival show Project 7 in October, and appeared in Starlight Boys in a similar role in November.
 In December, he released the digital single Whu Is Kevin featuring two songs, the lead single "Spring in the Winter" and "Home Alone" featuring Hanhae.
 Hui also sang the songs "My Side" for the romanic-comedy drama No Gain No Love and "Such A Day" for the comedy-drama A Virtuous Business.

 Hui portrayed Dracula's butler Dimitri in the musical Bloody Love from December 2024 to February 2025 at the Hanwha Arts Center in Seoul.
 In February, he released the song "My Memory" in a project commemorating the 20th anniversary of the Korean Wave.
 The next month, he released the rock ballad "Promise You", which acted as the first release in a wedding song project.
 He played Donghyun in the 30th anniversary production of the musical Love in the Rain starting in April at the Baekam Art Hall.
 In May, he and bandmate Jinho hosted the Japanese travel show Colorful Japan: Pentagon in Shikoku.
 In June, Hui and Jinho were announced as a part of the "Master" lineup for the KBS survival show B:My Boyz.
 Acting as the show's "Production Master", he produced two songs for the final round, "Knockin' On Heaven" and "Slanted".
 He also participated in the OST for the drama The First Night with the Duke with the song "How About We Start Our Love?".
 Hui participated in the project song "Old Song" alongside VIXX's Ken, Got7's Youngjae, Lucy's Choi Sang-yeop.
 In July, he produced the single "Starlight" by the EBS virtual idol David Bong.

 In July 2025, Hui left Cube Entertainment after 9 years with the company.
 In September, he released the OST song "Lights, Camera, Action" for the drama Confidence Queen.
+Hui officially signed to With Us Entertainment in November.